nayanrajani/Terraform/README.md

         - The current implementation of terraform import can only import resources into the state. it does not generate configuration.
         - A future version of terraform will also generate configuration.
         - Because of this, prior to running terraform import it is necessary to write manually a resource configuration block for the resources, to which the imported object will be mapped.

+# Security Primer

+## Handling Access & Secret Key
+- So if you have configured the AWS CLI then you don't have to write Access and secret keys in file and resources.

+- please try avoiding the use of Access and secret key in same file or folder better use of variable and tfvars. and use .gitignore to not send the key files publicly

+## Terraform Provider Usecase - Resources in Multiple Regions

+- Provider Configuration
+    - Till now, we have been hardcoding the aws-region parameter within the providers.tf
+    - This means that resources would be created in the region specified in the providers.tf file.
+    - By default, resources use a default provider configuration inferred from the first word of the resource type name.
+    - For example, a resource of type aws_instance uses the default (un-aliased) aws provider configuration unless otherwise stated.
+    - To select an aliased provider for a resource or data source, set its provider meta-argument to a <PROVIDER NAME>.<ALIAS> reference

+    - For multiple region
+        - alias  = "Singapore" in provider Block
+        - provider = aws.Singapore in resource Block
+        - terraform init
+        - terraform apply -auto-approve

+- For Multiple Accounts
+## Handling Multiple AWS Profiles with Terraform Provider
+- You can optionally define multiple configurations for the same provider, and select which one to use on a per-resource or per-module basis.
+- The primary reason for this is to support multiple regions for a cloud platform.
+- To include multiple configurations for a given provider, include multiple provider blocks with the same provider name, but set the alias meta-argument to an alias name to use for each additional configuration.

+- Profiles
+    - just go to your .aws folder in C drive and check for credentials file.
+    - add one more for [account02] after default
+    - to reference this
+        - add in provider
+            - profile = "account02"

+            provider "aws" {
+                alias   = "account02"
+                region  = "ap-southeast-1"
+                profile = "account02"
+            }

+    - terraform init
+    - terraform apply -auto-approve

+## Note - STS
+- The below video named "Terraform & Assume Role with AWS STS" is beyond the scope of official Terraform exams.

+- If you are not familiar with AWS in-detail, you can skip the next video.

+- We have kept this specific video available in the course on behalf of multiple requests by students from AWS background who needed to understand integration of Terraform with AWS STS.

+## Terraform & Assume Role with AWS STS
+-